-Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax case of, ndent, the parties are hereby notified: Complainant, versus, 1. has requested a procedural review of the ase.
-A copy of the Request for Arbitration Hearing gether with its supporting documentation, is attached.
-2. A procedural review panel will meet on (time) at the request that the award of the arbitrators (location) to hear 3.
-Procedural review panel members include:
+Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax case of ndent, the parties are hereby notified: , Complainant, versus 1. has requested a procedural review of the case.
+A copy of the Request for Arbitration Hearing ogether with its supporting documentation, is attached.
+2. A procedural review panel will meet on (date) at(location) to hear rs be overturned.
+3. Procedural review panel members include